s-manguy/projects/RWD/fcc-02-survey-form/README.md

 This project is the second of five projects to obtain the RWD Certification.

-Have a look at the [codepen](https://codepen.io/s-manguy/full/NWbgNYP) to see the result.
+Have a look at the [codepen](https://codepen.io/s-manguy/full/NWbgNYP) realised on 2021/02/18  to see the result.

 # The freeCodeCamp project : Build a Survey Form